 Your kidneys are a very important part of your cleansing and detox system along with the liver, bowel, skin, lymph and lungs.
-Some toxins that have been processed by your liver to make them water soluble are cleansed from your body by your kidneys through the urine.
-They help prevent toxins building up in your body damaging your cells and tissues.
+Some toxins that have been processed by your liver to make them water soluble are eliminated from your body by your kidneys via the urine.
+They help to prevent toxins building up in your body damaging your cells and tissues.
 So you can understand that your kidney detox function is vital to your good health.

 Your kidneys do a lot more than detoxify those nasty chemicals.
 They also:

 - get rid of wastes like urea and ammonia that are produced by the breakdown of proteins that you eat.

 - reabsorb nutrients and water vital to the body’s fluid balance